Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 • Categories of data subjects whose personal data is transferred

-• Customer and its end users (e.g., account holders, job applicants, end-customers, prospective customers, employees, contractors, suppliers and end-users of the data exporter and the data exporter’s customers, vendors and partners).
+• Data subjects interacting with Data Exporter and its customers (e.g., account holders, job applicants, end-customers, prospective customers, employees, contractors, suppliers and end-users of the Data Exporter and the Data Exporter’s customers, vendors and partners).

 • Categories of personal data transferred

-• Categories of personal data chosen by a controller and issued to processor or subprocessor as the case may be, via the Service (e.g., ATS, HRIS and Accounting related personal data): such as name, address, email, phone number, authentication information, work history, transactional and account information, pay rate and tax information, health plan information, gender, marital status, veteran status.
+• Categories of personal data selected by Data Exporter and shared with Data Importer via the Service.
+Categories may include data typically collected by ATS, HRIS and Accounting platforms, and may more specifically include name, address, email, phone number, authentication information, work history, transactional and account information, pay rate and tax information, health plan information, gender, marital status, veteran status, and other categories.

 • Note: Data Importer does not process sensitive data except to the extent transferred via the Service by Data Exporter’s end users.